google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 ### Clean URLs

-If a request fails to match the precache, we'll add `.html` to end to support "clean" URLs (a.k.a. "pretty" URLs).
+If a request fails to match the precache, we'll add `.html` to the end to support "clean" URLs (a.k.a. "pretty" URLs).
 This means a request like `/about` will be handled by the precached entry for `/about.html`.